Funded Research R&D Tax Credits: A Comprehensive Guide

 Research money may qualify for tax deductions; however, the details will vary depending on the type of financing and the relationship between the funding entity and the researcher.
 Direct research expenses that a business incurs for its own research operations are typically tax-deductible.

-These payments may not qualify in the instance where a company gives grants or subsidies to another organization for research without keeping an ownership stake.
+These payments may not qualify if a company gives grants or subsidies to another organization for research without keeping an ownership stake.
 Expenses for contract research may also be deducted, provided that the company maintains ownership and assumes all financial risk.

 What is the R&E tax credit for research and experimentation?